 Told alternately through two engaging voices, this story rings with the deep truth that the best historic fiction can convey.
 Irene, the feisty 1950s housewife and mother who remains supportive of the vain and egoistic Titch came fully alive for me.
 She refuses to internalize the sexist and racist frontier society values that surround her, and her natural sympathy for the tragic figure of the shy and gentle Willy Bachuber brings her into conflict with her husband, who grows in confidence until he resembles his destructive and boastful father, whom Irene could never stand.

 As Titch takes pride in his slick radio ad fame and devotes himself to earning more money through car and tire franchises, Irene finds herself unable to ignore Willy's tragic family situation.
-On the rally, she makes her own horrific discovery about Australia's history of colonization, and in her own way, tries to come to terms with her sad knowledge.
+She can't forget the horrific discovery she made about Australia's history of colonization during the rally.
+In her own way, Irene comes to terms with her heavy knowledge and takes appropriate action.

 This book is an excellent choice for anyone willing to open the lid on the violent history society has a way of keeping a lid on.
 In the era of Reconciliation, the first and most necessary act is to witness the past on which our lives are founded.